AdyGCode/SaaS-BED-Notes/2026/Session-04/Session-04-00-unit-v-feature-tests/slides.md

 level: 2
 ---

-# Section 2 — Feature Testing
+# Section 2 — Feature Tests

 ## What is a **Feature Test**?